naynay55/Favorite/README.md

 # My Favorite Activity
 ## Watching movies and shows

 **I watch my movies and shows on many platfroms such as Netflix, Hulu, and Hbo Max.
-I enjoy it so much because that's how I learned how to speak English.
+I enjoy it so much because that's how I learned to speak English.
 My reasons are:**

 1. A good to spend time with friends and family.
 2. I learn something new **everytime!**